 - Education – defines the terms and outlines the goals of forgiveness, as well as barriers to forgiveness.

 - Internal reflection – introduces various treatment mechanisms, such as narrative therapy, exposure therapy, journaling and prayer.

 Through forgiveness education, the pastoral care team can help you learn to deal with things in your life that you regret and find ways to cope during your cancer treatment.

 Some common barriers to forgiveness have been identified.
 For example, sometimes patients believe that forgiveness equates to mental consent, anti-justice, forgetting, or reconciliation.
 These beliefs can be difficult to overcome.

 The peace and well-being that often accompanies forgiveness can be an integral part of the healing process.
-According to Rev. Barry, the benefits of forgiveness may be experienced on many levels, including theological (your relationship with God), relational (your relationship with others) and biological (your physical well being).
+The benefits of forgiveness may be experienced on many levels, including theological (your relationship with God), relational (your relationship with others) and biological (your physical well being).